 It is important to stress the close link between economic and environmental systems, hence the importance of addressing both together and introducing a substantial change to the current approach to each.
 This can be done through adopting "green recovery" plans, acquiring an understanding of environmental sustainability, and countering hyper-consumerism and its impact on the environment.
-Environmental deterioration affects the issue of social justice since through excessive encroachment on nature, the promotion of privatization and globalization, and the prioritization of economic growth, the current economic system continues to undermine the principle of equality through allowing the concentration of money and influence in the hands of the minority while marginalizing more segments of society, hence increasing exclusion and impoverishment.
+Environmental deterioration affects the issue of social justice since through excessive encroachment upon nature, the promotion of privatization and globalization, and the prioritization of economic growth, the current economic system continues to undermine the principle of equality through allowing the concentration of money and influence in the hands of the few while marginalizing more segments of society, hence increasing exclusion and impoverishment.
 That is why it is important to adopt an economy that gives precedence to people and the environment over short-term economic interests, that makes protecting the ecosystem a priority, and that is not solely based on profit and growth.
-This economy needs to be sustainable in itself, which becomes possible through using renewable energy, minimizing chemicals and eliminating toxic waste, and recycling.
+This economy needs to be sustainable in itself, which becomes possible through the adoption of sustainable practices that include shifting to renewable sources of energy, eliminating toxic waste, and minimizing waste.

 The main question posed by this project is as follows: Is there a contradiction between economy and the environment?
 This question leads to another important one that pertains to the Arab region, where economic growth and environmental protection are, in fact, contradictory: Is it possible to use the same criteria of economic growth in a developed country like Sweden in a country like Egypt, which is totally different in terms of industrial development and income levels?
-Because the Arab region is different from developed parts of the worlds, environmental issues need to be addressed through the reality in which its citizens live.
+Because the Arab region is different from developed parts of the world, environmental issues need to be addressed through the reality in which its citizens live.
 In different parts of the world, a link is established between economic procedures required to achieve equality, including public services, tax reforms, and universal basic income, and making the environment a priority and a main component of the policy-making process.
 This means changing the criteria through which economic activity is measured so that it goes beyond the GDP and adopting a discourse that reflects this change and that becomes part of a broader one which covers the Global South.
-This, however, would not be feasible without local bases in each country to design policies and follow up on implementation.
+This, however, would not be feasible without local efforts in each country to lobby for policy changes and follow up on implementation.